exasol/websocket-api/WebsocketAPIv1.md

 we will of course help you by any means.

-# EXASOL JSON over WebSockets API details
+# Exasol JSON over WebSockets API details

 ## WebSocket Protocol v1

-WebSocket Protocol v1 requires an EXASOL client/server protocol of at least v14.
+WebSocket Protocol v1 requires an Exasol client/server protocol of at least v14.
 It follows the standards IETF as RFC 6455.

 The connection server identifies the initial GET request by the client.